Kamigawa

-Kamigawa is an expert-level block for the Magic: The Gathering game inspired by Japanese myths and revolving around the battle between spirits (kami) and living beings.
+Kamigawa is an expert-level Magic: The Gathering block inspired by Japanese myths and revolving around the battle between spirits (kami) and living beings.
 It consists of the expansion sets Champions of Kamigawa (October 1, 2004), Betrayers of Kamigawa (February 4, 2005), and Saviors of Kamigawa (June 3, 2005).
+Magic would later return to the Kamigawa setting with the expansion set Kamigawa: Neon Dynasty (February 18, 2022).

 Set history

 Champions

 Champions of Kamigawa introduced changes to two common creature types.
 The Legend creature type was replaced with the Legendary supertype.
 The Wall creature type was freed from the associated rules that prevented Walls from attacking; Each Wall creature was changed to have the new Defender keyword which prevents them from attacking, allowing for a simpler use of the "wall" type creature across different creature types.
 For example, this allowed for the Lorwyn changelings, which have all creature types.
 Under the old rules, changelings would not be able to attack, through sheer result of being walls.
 Legend and Wall were the last creature types in Magic to have inherent rules associated with them.
 The set's expansion symbol is a torii, the entrance to the Shinto temple.
 This is especially important, as Kamigawa's original idea was summed up as "Shinto gone horribly wrong": Kami warring against their human worshippers.